corneliu-rotari/operating-systems-oer/content/chapters/software-stack/lab/README.md

    Compare the values with those from the "Hello, World!"-printing programs in C and Python.

-2. Create a "Hello, World!"-printing program in a program language of your choice (other than C, Python and Go).
+2. Create a "Hello, World!"-printing program in a programming language of your choice (other than C, Python and Go).
    Find the values above (library calls, system calls and running time).

 TODO: Quiz